ClimbAFingMountain/ClimbAFingMountain.github.io/_posts/articles/2013-06-26-so-simple-jekyll-theme.md

 This theme is free and open source software, distributed under the [MIT License]({{ site.url }}/LICENSE).
 So feel free to modify it however you'd like without linking back to me or including a disclaimer.

 **Like this theme?** I just released my third theme for Jekyll, with a sweet animated drop down menu, social sharing plugins, and a Grunt build script for theme development.
-I'm calling it HPSTR and you can [learn more about it here]({{ site.url }}{% post_url /articles/2013-08-26-hpstr-jekyll-theme %}).
+I'm calling it HPSTR and you can
-{: .notice}

 [^1]: Example: *domain.com/category-name/post-title*